 It’s mentioned that: The background task to report this “Is Active” report runs once a day.
 Okay?
 Which background task?
 Why is it removed from this official MS-Doc?
 Still not sure

-Please beware when changing the validity period, all of your devices will be affected by this change and could end up with a Not Evaluated error.
+Please beware when changing the validity period.
+This change will affect all of your devices and could result in a Not Evaluated error.

 But then again it also could fix things.
 When a device shows “not compliant” in the “is active” policy you could change this compliance status validity to 35 days for 1 day and change it back to 30.
 I am not saying it will resolve the issue, it’s like Russian roulette somehow.